Ladies' Night by Jack Ketchum

 - Finished reading it on August 31, 2007

 - Beautifully bleak.
 That is an excellent way of describing Lane's collection of short stories.
 They are beautiful to read, extremely poetic in the way that images are quickly and lovingly portrayed.
 I was continually amazed at how well portrayed the stories were.
 But at the same time the subject matter is brutal, harsh, emotionally honest and blunt.
 These are not stories to lightly parse over and continue reading back to back to back.
 About halfway through the collection, I had to stop and read another book in order to break the grim feelings.
-I remember when I read Harlan Ellison's Deathbird Stories the introduction for that collection warned about not reading the book in one continual string.
+I remember when I read Harlan Ellison's DEATHBIRD STORIES the introduction for that collection warned about not reading the book in one continual string.
 The same thing should be said here.
 The stories are dark and creepy.
-For fans though who like facing their own horrors and being honest about affects them (emotionally and sexually), then this collection is for them.
+For fans though who like facing their own horrors and being honest about what affects them (emotionally and sexually), then this collection is for them.
 While an occasional story might be missing a plot (at least in my opinion), all of the stories invoke strong images and themes.
 My favorites are below.

 "The Bootleg Heart" - A story summed up by the first line: "My first love was a girl I never actually met."